 - How to determine record importance and sensitivity

-- Why email, voicemail, and IMs (instant messages) may qualify as records
+- Why email, voicemail and IMs may qualify as records

 - And much more!

 Employee benefits human resources professionals, small business owners and any employee responsible for developing and/or maintaining an effective HR records retention, access and destruction program.